Guerrillas and the “Jungle”

 “But Prime Minister, I can assure you that this was the case.
 Mozart’s own letters confirm it.”

-While I was surprised to find this out about Mozart, unlike Thatcher, I didn’t find it incompatible with his other works; rather it serves to humanize him and make me like and appreciate him still more.
+While I was surprised to find this out about Mozart, unlike Thatcher, I didn’t find it incompatible with his other works; rather, it serves to humanize him and make me like and appreciate him still more.
 And in fact, if you listen to them—many are available through the wonders of the internet—these are lovely songs.
 Mainly, they are choral canons (regarded in Mozart’s day as a highly refined technique, which seems to be why he enjoyed putting base lyrics into the form) and build to impressively layered crescendi.

-Of course I am far from the first to become aware of this side of the composer and there have been a variety of theories advanced as to what’s behind it.
-These begin, as far as I can determine, with Austrian author Stefan Zweig, who raised an idea that Mozart suffered from mental illness.
-Zweig was a huge collector of memorabilia relating to his fellow Viennese, as well as being buddies with Sigmund Freud, whom he presented with the materials he had amassed and asked for a diagnosis:³
+Of course, I am far from the first to become aware of this side of the composer, and there have been a variety of theories advanced as to what’s behind it.
+These begin, as far as I can determine, with Austrian author Stefan Zweig, who put forth the idea Mozart was mentally ill.

 These nine letters […] throw a psychologically very remarkable light on his erotic nature, which, more so than any other important man, has elements of infantilism and coprophilia.